Bison Harvest

 Support Our Work

-Conducting limited annual bison harvests will also help us fine-tune the bison population management strategies and practices needed in the near future as American Prairie’s land bas continues to grow.
+Bison harvests are an important management tool used to maintain the health and sustainability of our bison populations in a variety of ways.
+Conducting limited annual bison harvests has helped us fine-tune the bison population management strategies and practices needed in the near future as American Prairie’s land base continues to grow.
 Even as the land base grows, American Prairie will be limited in the number of bison the land can ecologically support.
 Harvesting by humans will be an important management tool to help augment the impact of natural death through predation, old age and injuries generally sustained during the rut.

 Other Bison Restoration Projects & Programs